YoavBenRaph/Hangman/README.md

 Text Based Hangman Game

 -List of 10 words
--Word is randomly chosen
+Word is randomly chosen
--Word is put on the screen with *
+Word is put on the screen with *

 -User guesses letter
 -Program lets you know the letter is in the word or not